In this guide we’ll take a look at the best random orbital sanders for the UK market.

 More Detailed Random Orbit Sander Reviews

-This Makita random orbit sander has a 300-watt motor which delivers plenty of power to get the job done quickly.
-The variable speed of between 12,000 and 24,000 orbits per minute makes this tool easy to use and means you can work with delicate items without risk of damage as well as powering through larger, more robust items.
+This Makita BO5031/2 240V 125mm Random Orbit Sander has a 300-watt motor which delivers plenty of power to get the job done quickly.
+The variable speed of between 12,000 and 24,000 orbits per minute makes this tool the best orbital sander for the UK and means you can work with delicate items without risk of damage as well as powering through larger, more robust items.

 The built-in dust collector is really impressive, and you can also attach the machine to a vacuum cleaner to virtually eliminate mess.